 To access this area, you must watch a short video and take a quick test.
 When you pass the test, you will receive proof of completion, or a permit, which is good for one season.

 Permits are required on the Ramona Grasslands Old Survey Road 97 Trail.
-If you do not have a copy of yours - either electronically or printed - you will be asked to take the test again, on site.
-To do that, you may use your personal cell phone, the rangers' tablet or you may take the paper version of the test.
+If you do not have a copy of yours - either electronically or printed - you may be asked to take the test again, on site.

 Only 50 permit holders will be allowed on the trail per day.
 Access will be granted on a first-come, first-served basis.